Eva (1962 film)

-Eva, released in the United Kingdom as Eve, and in the United States as The Devil's Woman a 1962 Italian-French co-production drama film directed by Joseph Losey and starring Jeanne Moreau, Stanley Baker, and Virna Lisi.
-Its screenplay is adapted from James Hadley Chase's 1945 novel Eve.
+Eva (released in the United Kingdom as Eve, and in the United States as The Devil's Woman) is a 1962 psychological drama film directed by Joseph Losey and starring Jeanne Moreau, Stanley Baker, Virna Lisi and Giorgio Albertazzi.
+It is adapted by Hugo Butler and Evan Jones from James Hadley Chase's 1945 novel Eve.
+The story follows a Welsh novelist in Venice (Baker), who becomes obsessed with a high-class call girl (Moreau).

+The film was an international co-production between French and Italian companies.
+Eva premiered at the 23rd Venice International Film Festival, where it was nominated for the Golden Lion.
+Losey later expressed disappointment with the final film, claiming it had been re-edited by the producers without his input.